DustinWatts/Bluetooth-System-Monitor/README.md

 # Bluetooth-System-Monitor
+ ![alt text](/assets/main_image.jpg "Bluetooth-System-Monitor")

  A simple system information monitor using and ESP32 + ILI9488 TFT.
-Receives data over Serial Bluetooth.

- ![alt text](/assets/main_image.jpg "Bluetooth-System-Monitor")

- To send data to the screen you can use the provided python scripts for Windows or MacOS.
-Instruction on how to install and use this are below.
+Receives data over Serial Bluetooth and thus giving you the option to have it far away from your actual computer.
+On the computer side you can write your own program for writing over Serial BT, but I have provided python scripts for both Windows and MacOS.
+Instructions on how to install and use these are below.

 # Connecting the screen